History of Seth MacFarlane in Timeline

 2009: Webby Award Win

-May 2010: Interview with Larry King
+May 2010: Conversation with Larry King about MacFarlane

-July 16, 2010: Mother Ann Perry Sager died from cancer
+July 16, 2010: Death of Mother, Ann Perry Sager

 On July 16, 2010, Seth MacFarlane's mother, Ann Perry Sager, died from cancer.

-August 2010: Guest voice-over in Phineas and Ferb
+August 2010: Guest Voice-Over in Phineas and Ferb

 Loading Video...

-2010: Death of Ann Perry
+2010: Death of Ann Perry MacFarlane

 In 2010, Seth MacFarlane reappeared at the Proms with the John Wilson Orchestra in a Christmas concert special.

-In 2010, the copyright infringement case regarding Stewie Griffin: The Untold Story was settled out of court with undisclosed terms.
+In 2010, the copyright infringement case filed by Art Metrano, regarding a scene in "Stewie Griffin: The Untold Story", was settled out of court with undisclosed terms.

 Loading Video...

-October 13, 2011: Family Guy Film Deal
+October 13, 2011: Family Guy Film Deal Confirmation

 Loading Video...

-2011: Named Harvard Humanist of the Year
+2011: Harvard Humanist of the Year

 In 2011, Seth MacFarlane was named the Harvard Humanist of the Year in recognition of "his active, passionate commitment to humanist values, and his fearless support of equal marriage rights and other social justice issues".

-September 15, 2012: Hosted Saturday Night Live
+September 15, 2012: Hosts Saturday Night Live

-On September 15, 2012, Seth MacFarlane hosted the season premiere of Saturday Night Live.
+On September 15, 2012, Seth MacFarlane hosted the season premiere of "Saturday Night Live", with musical guest Frank Ocean, marking his first appearance on the show.

 Loading Video...

-November 30, 2012: Family Guy Film Plans Confirmed
+November 30, 2012: Family Guy Movie Plans Confirmation

-On November 30, 2012, Seth MacFarlane confirmed plans for a "Family Guy" film project.
+On November 30, 2012, Seth MacFarlane confirmed plans for the Family Guy movie project.

 Loading Video...

-2012: Began relationship with Emilia Clarke
+2012: Relationship with Emilia Clarke

 2012: Ted Film Release